sorinnicumarian/BCI/README.md

-# 🧠 NeuroCursor
+# 🧠 BCI - NeuroCursor
-##A Non-Invasive BCI System for Multiclass Cursor Control Using Motor Imagery and the Emotiv Insight EEG Headset
+## A Non-Invasive BCI System for Multiclass Cursor Control Using Motor Imagery and the Emotiv Insight EEG Headset

 ## 📄 Abstract